GlaIZier/windows-environment/README.md

 Todo move to chocolatey script (https://github.com/chocolatey/choco/issues/1286, https://stackoverflow.com/questions/4165387/create-folder-with-batch-but-only-if-it-doesnt-already-exist) as Ansible have problems with Windows: required to RM to be install on (https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html#authentication-options) and it's difficult to install it on a control machine.

 ## What does it do
-1. Installs chocolatey
-2. Installs applications (chrome... check the full list in the config)
+1. Installs applications by chocolatey (chrome... check the full list in the config)
-3. Creates directories for different purposes
+2. Creates directories for different purposes

+## Why not Ansible
+TBD

 ## Dependencies
 no

 ## Installation
 Install [chocolatey](https://chocolatey.org/docs/installation)
+TBD

   Install Ansible on the same Windows machine, which could be tricky, or install it on a Linux machine and change inventory file to control a Windows machine remotely.
 ### Installation on Windows